This ultimate guide to grouping will take you from beginning PowerPoint user to advanced PowerPoint user in no time!

 Otherwise you will unintentionally WASTE a lot of time naming and renaming groups your PowerPoint groups, instead of focusing on the most important aspect of your presentation…your content.

-If you are going to name your groups, it’s usually best to do it at the end of your slide design process (unless you are using them for trigger animations) and only invest the time if it actually makes working with your slide easier.
+If you are going to name your groups, it’s usually best to do it at the end of your slide design process (unless you are using them for trigger animations as we show you here) and only invest the time if it actually makes working with your slide easier.

 How to Ungroup in PowerPoint